PTAB

 • Core Argument for this Ground:

-• Additional Grounds: Petitioner asserted additional obviousness challenges under 35 U.S.C. §103 based on combinations of Ohran or Kleiman with Barker or Preston, all relying on a similar design choice rationale of substituting a known extent-based file system to supply the "extent" limitation for performance or reliability reasons.
+• Additional Grounds: Petitioner asserted additional obviousness challenges based on combinations of Ohran or Kleiman with Barker or Preston, all of which relied on a similar rationale of substituting a known extent-based file system to gain performance or reliability benefits.

 4. Key Claim Construction Positions